 Research Project Grant (R01) awards from the U.S. Department of Health and Human Services are among the most prestigious grant mechanisms.
-Our top leaders are the principal investigators (PIs) on three Agency for Healthcare Research and Quality (AHRQ)-funded R01s that focus on improving the safety of electronic medication administration records, usability and safety guidelines for health information technology, and technology to support emergency department communication, as well as a National Institutes of Health (National Library of Medicine)-funded R01 on developing effective clinical decision support.
+Our top leaders are the principal investigators (PIs) on three Agency for Healthcare Research and Quality (AHRQ)-funded R01s that focus on improving the safety of electronic medication administration records, usability and safety guidelines for health information technology, and technology to support emergency department communication.
+They also serve as PIs on two National Institutes of Health (National Library of Medicine)-funded R01s on developing effective clinical decision support and better leveraging unstructured patient safety event report data to advance care.
 Read overviews of our R01 awards and other high impact research grants here.

 Center Work in AHRQ’s Latest Health Information Technology Research Year in Review Report

 The AHRQ Health IT Research 2018 Year in Review includes overviews and outcomes of work the agency awarded to MedStar Health Research Institute (MHRI) that was led by the Center.
 AHRQ investments detailed throughout the report aim to improve the quality and safety of health care via health IT.
 The report recognizes the following Center research that was active in 2018.

 Developing Evidence-Based, User-Centered Design and Implementation Guidelines to Improve Health Information Technology Usability

 Improving Patient Safety and Clinician Cognitive Support Through eMAR [Electronic Medication Administration Records] Redesign

 Context is Critical: Understanding When and Why Electronic Health Record Related Safety Hazards Happen